dolorosus/RaspiBackup/Readme.md

 # RaspiBackup.sh
-Script to backup a Raspberry Pi SDCARD to an imagefile
+Script to backup a Raspberry Pi SDCARD to an imagefile This image can be directly written to a SDCARD

 ## Author / Origin:

-This script is a heavy modified version derived from script written by user `jinx`.
+This script is a rewrite if a written by user `jinx`.

 ## Usage

-RaspiBackup.sh

-### Usage:

 * RaspiBackup.sh _COMMAND_ _OPTION_ sdimage